 At the beginning of the school year parents sign, one permission slip for each child to participate in all school trips throughout the school year.
 Notification of all trips is given in advance through e-mails and it remains a parent's responsibility to inform the teacher if a child is not to participate in any particular trip.
-If a child is not attending a field trip, the child may remain in the library or another class at school for the duration of the trip.
+If a child is not attending a field trip, he/she may remain at school and join another class (possibly of a different grade level) for the duration of the trip.